 Intelligent video analytics utilizes advanced techniques such as object detection, face recognition, object tracking, and so on, in order to automatically identify temporal and spatial events from a video.
 In essence, intelligent video analytics gives you a chance to find discrepancies or inconsistencies in your video clips, so that you can find outliers and take the necessary action.
 For these reasons and more, intelligent video analytics is highly used in use cases like surveillance, smart cities, healthcare, and more.

 Video analytics, on the other hand, refers to simply video content analysis.
 The goal of video analytics, in essence, is to help you understand how your viewers are interacting and engaging with your video content using relevant metrics.
-Some of the important metrics that are often measured and benchmarked when it comes to video analytics include video performance tracking, engagement metrics like views, shares, and so on.
+Some of the important metrics that are often measured and benchmarked when it comes to video analytics include video performance tracking, and engagement metrics like views, shares, and so on.

 Key features of the video analytics platform